 Witch‐hunts and scapegoating should never have happened

 President Jung received a 10 year sentence after 4 women accused him of sexual assault.
 However, if one were to properly evaluate the evidence, this judgment was not just.
 One cannot exclude the possibility that the distorted media reports swayed the judgment against this religion.
 It is noteworthy that President Jung was arrested in China and then returned to Korea, after 10 months of investigation for rape charges.
-Under the Chinese legal system, all rapists strictly receive severe penalties regardless of nationality.
+Under China’s legal system, all rapists receive severe penalties regardless of nationality.
 In China, a person was even condemned to death in secret.
 Hence, the fact that President Jung was able to return to Korea raises doubt over the correctness of the charges.If the Supreme People’s Court of China had found President Jung to be guilty of a crime, would they have allowed him to return to Korea without any penalty?

 The evidence from the Chinese investigation could have played a crucial part in determining President Jung’s case.
 However, the investigation was closed and the evidence from China could not be provided to the Korean court.
 Throughout history, the antagonism of cults by the Christians and its witch‐hunting had caused many to suffer being scapegoats.
 In our society, it is not only one or two people who fell victim to the media and the internet.
-Therefore, prudent discernment is necessary, so that people would no longer suffer as a result of socially disseminated wrong information that is based on misunderstandings.
+Therefore, prudent discernment is necessary, so that people will no longer suffer as a result of socially disseminated wrong information that is based on misunderstandings.

 The Christian Gospel Mission’s public appeal was, ‘we plead that people would discern rationally and with wisdom.
 Please break free from perceptions driven by stereotyping and prejudice, and carefully seek the truth.’